Keep reading to discover the truth about flatsharing in London.

 - If it’s too good to be true it probably is!
 However, convincing the advert might look will not find a room in Covent Garden for less than £1000 a month.
 I REPEAT IT’S TOO GOOD TO BE TRUE!

 - Find out if bills included or not.
-If not, who decides the heating routine?
+If not, who decides who turns the heating on and off?
 It sounds ridiculous but these are the types of things that can make or break you in the long run.

 - Understand you will have to compromise… in more ways than one.
 You’re never going to get the perfect location, perfect size room and the perfect housemate.
 Put in order what’s most important to you and go from there.

 This isn’t just my own personal rant, by the way.
-I have friends who feel like this (shout of to Team Bolt, you know who you are), I have friends of friends who feel like this.
+I have friends who feel like this, I have friends of friends who feel like this.
 Hell, I’ve listened to many a conversation of people on the tube moaning about the exact same thing!
 If you’re lucky enough to have found a home within a house share cling onto it with dear life and never let it go.
 I’m not saying I’m the perfect housemate by any means and, to be honest, you’re never going to find (or be) the PERFECT one but rather than perfection a bit of normality is not much to ask right?
 A bit of awareness?
 A bit of respect?
 Someone who does the washing up, someone who equally contributes, someone who doesn’t burn the house down, grow drugs and steal money.

-The truth about flat-sharing in London is it’s bloody hard.
+The truth about flatsharing in London is it’s bloody hard.
 In fact, it’s REALLY bloody hard and for all you out there doing it I REALLY commend you.
 Seriously.
-For all of you out there who has a friend doing it I urge you to go hug them, listen to them, understand their pain and join in with their plans of how to kill them all your housemates in their sleep.
-Jokes 😉
+For all of you out there who has a friend doing it I urge you to go hug them, listen to them, understand their pain and join in with their plans of how to kill all your housemates in their sleep.
+Jokes.